openshift/enhancements/enhancements/observability/multicluster-observability-addon.md

 #### Multi Cluster OTLP Collection and Forwarding

-For all managed clusters the fleet administrator is required to provide a single `OpenTelemetryCollector` resource stanza that describes the OpenTelemetry forwarding configuration for the entire fleet in the default namespace `open-cluster-management`.
+For all managed clusters the fleet administrator is required to provide, at least, a single `OpenTelemetryCollector` resource stanza that describes the OpenTelemetry forwarding configuration for the entire fleet in the default namespace `open-cluster-management`.

 The following example resource describes a configuration where a `OpenTelemetryCollector` instance is deployed per spoke cluster and it sends data to a Hub OTEL Cluster (note that this cluster can be different from the RHACM Hub cluster).
 The Hub OTEL Cluster then exports the received telemetry to a third-party storage solution.